groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/project-to-tif.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-text-o"
+        - icon: "far fa-file-PROJECT"
-          title: " About PROJECT File Formats"
+          title: " About PROJECT File Format"
           content: |
-            Have you ever come across and wondered what is an MPP file?
-MPP and other similar files are Project file formats that are created by Project Management software.
-A project file is a collection of tasks, resources, and scheduling to get a measurable output in the form of a product or a service.
+            MPP and other similar files are Project file formats that are created by Project Management software such as Microsoft Project.
+A project file is a collection of tasks, resources, and their scheduling to get a measurable output in the form or a product or a service.
 Gantt charts are used to establish a visual flow of activities against time for the identified tasks that can also be exported to PDF or image formats for documentation.
-Common Project Management file extensions and their associated file formats include MPP, MPX and XER.
+Primavera P6 is another Project Management Software by Oracle that provides complete project planning.

           link: "https://docs.fileformat.com/project-management/"

     format:
         # format loop
-        - icon: "far fa-file-image-o"
+        - icon: "far fa-image"
           title: " About TIF File Format"
           content: |
-            TIFF or TIF, Tagged Image File Format, represents raster images that are meant for usage on a variety of devices that comply with this file format standard.
+            TIF or TIFF, Tagged Image File Format, represents raster images that are meant for usage on a variety of devices that comply with this file format standard.
 It is capable of describing bilevel, grayscale, palette-color and full-color image data in several color spaces.
 It supports lossy as well as lossless compression schemes to choose between space and time for applications using the format.
-The format is not machine dependent and is free from bounds like processor, operating system, or file systems.

           link: "https://docs.fileformat.com/image/tiff/"